pawelpuszka/ComputerStoreDatabase/README.md

   Whole structure is designed to make sure there is possibility to deploy business processes and information flow.

-  Link to database schema.
+  Link to [database schema].

 ## Populating database.

-  First step was
+  First step was to prepare .csv files with data for tables:
+  * Addresses
+  * Employees
+  * Products
+  * Transactions
+  * Clients

+  In this case Java with Jsoup was very helpful to get some data from random websites.

+  Then I had to code some scripts in PL/SQL to generate

 my database project